khakans/kostan-weather-station/README.md

 # Introduction

 This is my personal project for mobile monitoring environment in my bedroom.
-Such as Temperature, Humidity, Luminosity, Air Pressure, Air Quality, and Altitude using Flutter and WEMOS D1 Mini
+Such as Temperature, Humidity, Luminosity, Air Pressure, Air Quality, and Altitude using Flutter and ESP32 Module

 ## Depedencies